easy-swoole/doc-old/Manual/3.x/En/BaseUsage/timer.md

 ```

 ### Classic Case - Order Status Timeout Monitoring
-Scene Description: In many snapped-up scenarios, after the order is placed, it is necessary to limit the payment time, or in the board game, the room status needs to be monitored.
-Then we
-You can first push the order to be monitored or the room into the redis queue.
-Then use the timer + asynchronous process to achieve cyclic monitoring of the order status.
+Scene Description: In many snapped-up scenarios, it is necessary to limit the payment time after the order is placed, or the room status needs to be monitored in the board game.
+Then we can first monitor the purchasing order, or push the room into the redis queue.
+Then we use the timer with asynchronous process to achieve cyclic monitoring of their status.